DreamSpoon/AMH2B/README.md

 Select all objects with materials that need to be swapped.
 It's okay to select armature objects, curves, etc. - these objects without materials will be ignored.

-Press the 'AMH2B Swap Materials' button in the 3D Viewport -> Object menu.
+Press button AMH2B -> Swap Materials

 A file selection window will show, and you can select one file that has your preferred materials in it.
 You can run this command multiple times if your materials are located across many files: e.g. run this command and choose the file with clothes materials, next run the command and choose the file with hair materials, etc.